1.

 Admission

-The weather was chilling as darkness fell and I was glad that I’d taken my
+The weather was chilling as darkness fell, and I was glad that I’d taken my

 sweater while leaving the rest of my gear in a locker at Nuremberg station.
+Waldstadion

 was a neat venue dominated by a smart seated stand on the far side.
-There was

 tunnel.
 Both ends had open flat standing.
 Trees at each end gave the arena an

 enclosed feel.
+The club

 hotel was outside the ground, but the building continued inside, with its